 I’m just a thirty-something with lustrous, curly locks who'd like to meet someone to laugh with.
 I’d like to meet a creative, intelligent woman who doesn’t take herself too seriously.
 Chemistry is everything, though these internet tubes aren’t really set up for that just yet.
 But if you laughed at any of the above, that’s a start.

-Oh, and I invented a recipe for brownies as cookies.
-I call them Brookies ©.
+Oh, and I invented a recipe for brownies as cookies: Brookies©, and I will make 'em for you.

-But this is who I'd like to meet: someone who is smart and funny.
+I want to meet someone who is smart and funny (but who wants to meet a boring dum dum, really?).
 Sarcasm and sass are great.
 I'm drawn to bold women, though quiet strength is also appealing, as long as you can laugh.
 I'm attracted to someone who can roll with it, who can handle a crisis or change in plans with smooth grace and style.

 Let's see, what' on my DVR ... the Daily Show, Colbert, Justified, The Americans, Mythbusters.
 Why isn't there a new season of House of Cards every month?!
 Bullshit, Netflix.